-2) When a decision has been made by the College concerning academic or disciplinary matters that affects a student's continuance at the College, parents of dependent students will be informed directly by the College.
-This applies unless a student is an independent student (over 21, no longer dependent on parents, and not living at home) who has requested that information not be sent to his/her parents.
+2. When a decision has been made by the College concerning academic or disciplinary matters that affects a student’s continuance at the College, parents of dependent students will be informed directly by the College.
+This applies unless a student is an independent student (over 21, no longer dependent on parents, and not living at home) who has requested that information not be sent to their parents.

 G. More Information about FERPA

 Questions about these policies (except those concerning financial aid) may be directed to the Office of Academic Advising.
 That office also handles requests for exception from normal College policy in this area.
 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failures by the University to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Washington, DC 20202-5901